IONSliu/Bridgediff/README.md

 ## Acknowledgements

 Our code is developed based on the excellent [IMAGDressing](https://github.com/muzishen/IMAGDressing) project.
 We also gratefully acknowledge [IDM-VTON](https://github.com/yisol/IDM-VTON) for their valuable contributions to the virtual try-on community.
-We sincerely thank the authors of these projects for making their code and models publicly available, which greatly facilitated our research and the development of BridgeDiff.
+We would also like to express our sincere gratitude to the authors of CAT-VTON, TryOffDiff, and MGT for making their code and models publicly available.
+These excellent open-source projects have provided valuable references and resources for our research, greatly facilitating the development and evaluation of BridgeDiff.
+We sincerely appreciate the efforts of the open-source community and all researchers whose work has contributed to the advancement of virtual try-on and virtual try-off research.